nmarlowe/systems-status/README.md

 5. Deploy the site files to your server.

-6. Copy the URL for you board from Trello (see below.)
+6. Copy the URL for your board from Trello (see below.)

  ![Screenshot](./img/findboard.gif)